fudge88/miumiu/README.md

 <h5 id=features-left-to-implement></h5>

 ## **Features left to implement:**
-Due to time contains I was unable to factor in the following features; however, I do intend to give some
+Due to time constraints I was unable to implement the following features; however, I do intend to give some
 more time to this project in the near future.

 **Membership:**
-I would like to add an option for a membership, which would coincide with the ‘30% off for members
+I would like to add an option for membership, which would coincide with the ‘30% off for members
 only', promotion.
 And add redirects to the promotional strip to member registration.

 **Allauth redirect:**